 Where can I eat at the parks?

-We are lucky to be able to offer extensive outside space at both parks to allow you to be able to enjoy your takeaway food in the glorious Kentish countryside.
+We are also lucky to be able to offer extensive outside space at both parks to allow you to be able to enjoy a picnic in the glorious Kentish countryside.

 Are the animals in danger?

 Our keepers and veterinary teams are closely monitoring the latest guidance on animals and COVID-19.
 Additional cleaning and safeguarding measures have been out in place and we will not be offering animal encounters or experiences with any at-risk species.
 We are confident that with these additional measures the animals are quite safe.

 Our staff will be wearing masks and relevant PPE when appropriate.
 We do not require our guests to wear a mask when visiting.
 However, feel free to take additional precautions to ensure you and your family feel safe.